abbigaleoutlaw/REU-Summer-2021/README.md

 ##### REU Data File

 The REU Data file contains all of the information on the registered voters in Nassau County from the Voter Registration Zip File.
 I narrowed the voter information down to what was important in helping predict sub-group identity and trends in party affiliation or voter activity.
 For each voter, I kept county code, voter ID number, name(s), zip code, gender, race, birthday, registration date, party affiliation, voter status, and phone area code.
 With this information, I was able to create numerous graphics and tables to describe the total population and registered voter population of Nassau County.
+The REU Data file also contains data from proximityone.com about the distribution of sub-group identities for each zip code in Nassau County.

 Nassau County consists of six zip codes: 32009, 32011, 32034, 32046, 32097, and 32234.
 The total population of Nassau County is 79,819 with a Hispanic population of 2,517.